Luapower is a free and open source module distribution for LuaJIT and a system for deploying and sharing Lua modules.

 But can I browse them too?

-Yes (but not in Windows).
-Create hard links with mgit --all make-hardlinks and you will get hard links in the .mgit directory for every package.
+You can browse the whole tree online.
+Alternatively, you can create hard links with mgit --all make-hardlinks (not for Windows) and you will get hard links in the .mgit directory for every package.
 Now they're separate and you can list them and check their size, and even edit them and commit the changes.
 Remember to run that command again if you add or delete files though.

 How do I fix a package?